Part-time farmer

 to whoever feeds them.
 Sheep are social animals.
 Pet sheep should be

-kept in pairs or small flocks.
-They should not be kept with horned
+kept in pairs or small flocks (ideally).

 The love of sheep and animal husbandry is the motivation for many

-shepherds, both commercial producers and life style farmers.
+shepherds, both commercial producers and lifestyle farmers.
 In

 ways to make money or spend your leisure time.